Thursday, April 28

 • Singapura cat

 2. Cats can run about 30 miles per hour (MPH).
-That is pretty fast.
+That is fast.
 A human can run up to 8 miles per hour.
 A cat can run faster than a human, but only for a short period of time.

 6. A group of three or more cats is called a clowder.
 A female cat is sometimes referred to as a molly or queen.
 A male cat is sometimes referred to as a tom or tomcat.
 A baby cat is called a kitten.
 A group of kittens is called a litter or a kindle.